-Net proceeds received from our common stock issuance in March 2018 and net proceeds received from the issuance of the 2022 Convertible Notes, 2023 Notes and 2024 Notes were used to pay down borrowings on the Revolving Credit Facility.
+Net proceeds received from our common stock issuance in February 2021 and net proceeds received from the issuance of the 2022 Convertible Notes, 2023 Notes, 2024 Notes and 2026 Notes were used to pay down borrowings on the Revolving Credit Facility.

-In June 2014, we issued in a private offering \$115 million aggregate principal amount convertible notes due December 2019 (the "2019 Convertible Notes").
+In June 2014, we issued in a private offering \$115.0 million aggregate principal amount convertible notes due December 2019 (the "2019 Convertible Notes").
 The 2019 Convertible Notes were issued in a private placement only to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
 The 2019 Convertible Notes were unsecured and bore interest at a rate of 4.50% per year, payable semiannually.
 The 2019 Convertible Notes matured on December 15, 2019 and were fully repaid in cash.
 The swap transaction associated with the issuance of the 2019 Convertible Notes also matured on December 15, 2019.

-In February 2017, we issued in a private offering \$115 million aggregate principal amount convertible notes due August 2022 (the "2022 Convertible Notes" and, together with the 2019 Convertible Notes, the "Convertible Notes").
+In February 2017, we issued in a private offering \$115.0 million aggregate principal amount convertible notes due August 2022 (the "2022 Convertible Notes" and, together with the 2019 Convertible Notes, the "Convertible Notes").
 The 2022 Convertible Notes were issued in a private placement only to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
 The 2022 Convertible Notes are unsecured, and bear interest at a rate of 4.50% per year, payable semiannually.
 The 2022 Convertible Notes will mature on August 1, 2022.
 In certain circumstances, the 2022 Convertible Notes will be convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election, at an initial conversion rate of 46.8516 shares of common stock per \$1,000 principal amount of 2022 Convertible Notes, which is equivalent to an initial conversion price of approximately \$21.34 per share of our common stock, subject to customary anti-dilution adjustments.
-As of December 31, 2020, the estimated adjusted conversion price was approximately \$19.80 per share of common stock.
+As of December 31, 2021, the estimated adjusted conversion price was approximately \$18.07 per share of common stock.
 The sale of the 2022 Convertible Notes generated net proceeds of approximately \$111.2 million.
 We used the net proceeds of the offering to pay down debt under the Revolving Credit Facility.
-In connection with the offering of 2022 Convertible Notes, we have entered into an interest rate swap to continue to align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+In connection with the offering of 2022 Convertible Notes, we entered into an interest rate swap to align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+The notional amount of the interest rate swap is \$115.0 million, which matures on August 1, 2022, matching the maturity date of the 2022 Convertible Notes.
 As a result of the swaps, our effective interest rate on the original issuance of 2022 Convertible Notes is three-month LIBOR plus 2.37%.

 In June 2018, we issued an additional \$57.5 million aggregate principal amount of 2022 Convertible Notes.
 The additional 2022 Convertible Notes were issued with identical terms, and are fungible with and are part of a single series with the previously outstanding \$115 million aggregate principal amount of our 2022 Convertible Notes issued in February 2017.
-In connection with the reopening of the 2022 Convertible Notes, we entered into interest rate swaps to continue to align the interest rates of its liabilities with its investment portfolio, which consists of predominantly floating rate loans.
+In connection with the reopening of the 2022 Convertible Notes, we entered into interest rate swaps to align the interest rates of its liabilities with its investment portfolio, which consists of predominately floating rate loans.
+The notional amount of the two interest rates swaps is \$50.0 million and \$7.5 million, each of which matures on August 1, 2022, matching the maturity date of the 2022 Convertible Notes.
 As a result of the additional swaps, our effective interest rate on the additional 2022 Convertible Notes is approximately three-month LIBOR plus 1.60%.
-See Note 5 for further information related to our interest rate swaps.